it-projects-llc/addons-dev/pos_chat/README.rst

 ==============================
- POS Durak
+ POS Chat
 ==============================

-The module allows to play card game 'Durak' in pos.
+The module allows to chatting in pos.

 Sponsors
 --------